 But unlike Democrats, most of which only seem intent on stonewalling any effort to make any changes to the bill, excepting a notable few, there are in fact those who have ideas on what is within the realm of possibility, in regards to reforming parts of the health care bill.

 Some parts of the health care bill are wildly unpopular.
 Most notable among them is the “individual mandate”, that creates an unprecedented rule that forces people into making a decision about their health.
-This may be struck down in the Supreme Court eventually, but in the mean time – while most Democrats will fight tooth and nail against any rollback of the health care package, and Republicans play political circus – serious minded people are looking at real ideas to replace the mandate with something that will have similar effects and wont be such a large power grab into our private lives.
+This may be struck down in the Supreme Court eventually, but in the mean time – while most Democrats will fight tooth and nail against any rollback of the health care package, and Republicans play political circus – serious minded people are looking at real ideas to replace the mandate with something that will have similar effects and wont be such a large power grab into our private lives, even though the public option failed in the Senate.

 There are too many ideas floating around right now, but they all aim at some of the same goals.
 They make sure there are affordable options available to people, they do not force people into the program unless they incur large health bills they cannot afford and they work to make it so people who roll the dice and do end up incurring major health care costs are not able to weasel out of their choice.